 In conclusion, things to look out for when choosing a ranch dressing brand and deciding whether to include it in your weight loss diet plan are the number of calories present, sodium, sugar, and fat content.

-Specifically, when following a keto plan and determining is ranch keto, remain mindful of whether or not buttermilk is present.
+When adhering to a keto diet, it’s important to be aware of the presence of buttermilk when considering if ranch dressing fits into your plan.
 While looking at the nutrition information for 1 serving size, ranch dressing would fit into a keto diet but it is important to enjoy it mindfully and in moderation.

 Keto-Approved Ranch Dressing Brands